ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 : Similar to the last criteria, proposed alternate congestion controllers should be assessed in a range of environments.
-For instance, proposals should be investigated across a range of bandwidths, round-trip times, levels of traffic on the reverse path, and levels of statistical multiplexing at the congested link.
+For instance, proposals should be investigated across a range of capacities, round-trip times, levels of traffic on the reverse path, and levels of statistical multiplexing at the congested link.
 Similarly, proposals should be investigated for robust performance with different queueing mechanisms in the routers,